AlexB67/CairoPlot/README.md

+Note: This is the old version based on gtkmm3.
+A new version is in master based on gtkmm4.
+Should you still wish to use this version checkout the cairoplot-gtkm3 branch.

 CairoGraph is a small library I developed to make 2D graphs in gtkmm applications.\
 It is used in my TCalc project, this is a small demo of what can de done with\
 gtkmm and cairomm.
 It helps if you have Nimbus Roman fonts installed.